Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Abstract

-{\bf Abstract.} In this paper we prove local smoothing estimates for the Dirac equation on some non-flat manifolds; in particular, we will consider asymptotically flat and wrapped products metrics.
+In this paper we prove local smoothing estimates for the Dirac equation on some non-flat manifolds; in particular, we will consider asymptotically flat and warped products metrics.
 The strategy of the proofs relies on the multiplier method.